-On January 31, 2020, Secretary Alex M. Azar declared a public health emergency for the United States to aid the nation’s healthcare community in responding to the 2019 novel coronavirus.
+On January 31, 2020, former Secretary Alex M. Azar declared a public health emergency for the United States to aid the nation’s healthcare community in responding to the 2019 novel coronavirus.

 HHS is actively recruiting and hiring persons to fill temporary positions through the Schedule A Hiring Authority in the response the COVID-19 public health emergency.
 HHS offers a variety of jobs and competitive salaries across the U.S. in support of this response.